ReQrypt - Request Encryption

 ReQrypt is an experimental tool for encrypting and tunneling web browser requests so third parties cannot read them.
 ReQrypt can be used for:

-- bypassing ISP-level URL logging and data retention systems.
+- bypassing provider-level URL logging and data retention systems.

 ReQrypt - How it works

 When you enter a URL, such as "http://reqrypt.org/home.html", into the address bar of your browser following sequence of events occur:

 - your browser will send a web request to the server reqrypt.org asking it to fetch the content at URL "reqrypt.org/home.html".